 Did you know that one in two sexually active individuals will get an STI by the age of 25?
-This fact is not intended to scare you, but to normalize discussion around STDs and end the stigma for those living with them.
+This fact is not intended to scare you but to normalize discussion around STDs and end the stigma for those living with them.

-Have the conversation early.
+Have the Conversation Early

-It’s important to remember though that you are doing the right thing and don’t deserve to be disrespected or judged for having an STD.
+It’s important to remember that you are doing the right thing and don’t deserve to be disrespected or judged for having an STD.
 Your partner’s response says more about them than it does about you.
 Negative and hurtful reactions should be considered a red flag.

 You must educate yourself and others on some of the most common STDs to recognize the symptoms, seek help, and practice the best prevention methods!
 Regular STD testing is a crucial aspect of every woman’s reproductive healthcare.